Citizen Kane: Trailer

+Now that the film was completed, RKO had to sell it to moviegoers.
+The usual method was for a studio film editor to compile a montage of highlights for a coming-attractions trailer, which would be shown to audiences shortly before the film came to their local theater.
+The trailer for Citizen Kane, like the feature, was unusual and radically different from the general run.
+It was really a pioneer of what is now known as a teaser trailer, which piqued viewers' curiosity about the film without actually revealing any of the content.
+At the time, it was almost unprecedented for a trailer to not include any scenes or photos of the film being promoted.

+The trailer does include the only existing behind-the-scenes footage of the film: Welles narrates a tour around the film set, introduces the principal cast members, and offers a brief overview of Kane's character.

+While Citizen Kane is frequently cited as a groundbreaking, influential film, Simon Callow argues its trailer was no less original in its approach.
+Callow writes that it has "great playful charm ... it is a miniature documentary, almost an introduction to the cinema ...
+Teasing, charming, completely original, it is a sort of conjuring trick: Without his face appearing once on the screen, Welles entirely dominates its five [sic] minutes' duration."

 Release

 Radio City Music Hall's management refused to screen Citizen Kane for its premiere.
 A possible factor was Parsons's threat that The American Weekly would run a defamatory story on the grandfather of major RKO stockholder Nelson Rockefeller.
 Other exhibitors feared being sued for libel by Hearst and refused to show the film.
 In March Welles threatened the RKO board of governors with a lawsuit if they did not release the film.
 Schaefer stood by Welles and opposed the board of governors.
 When RKO still delayed the film's release Welles offered to buy the film for $1 million and the studio finally agreed to release the film on May 1.

 Schaefer managed to book a few theaters willing to show the film.
 Hearst papers refused to accept advertising.
 RKO's publicity advertisements for the film erroneously promoted it as a love story.

 Kane opened at the RKO Palace Theatre on Broadway in New York on May 1, 1941, in Chicago on May 6, and in Los Angeles on May 8.
 Welles said that at the Chicago premiere that he attended the theater was almost empty.